SultanAlzahrani/SillySpotify/README.md

 # SillySpotify

 A frontend-only React dashboard that pulls your Spotify listening analytics and displays them in a stylish, aurora-themed UI.
 No backend, no server, everything runs in the browser using Spotify's official Web API with PKCE OAuth.

-Check it out Live at [SillySpotify](https://sillyspotify.sultanonline.app/).
+Due to limitation on how spotify handle their API, im not able to host it for public use.
+Please download the project and follow the "Setup" Section below".

 ---